The State House

 Presidential Profile: Selmasm Mohamed Toure

-Political Party: National Renaissance Front (Front de la Renaissance Nationale, FRN).
+Political Party: National Renaissance Front (Front de la Renaissance Nationale, FRN), Founder and Chairman.

 Education: